Northern Community Food Security Team

 This event was a meal packing event at the Wake Forest Boys & Girls.
 They packed several thousand meals and helped to stock the Tri Area Ministry, as volunteers were asked to bring donations.
 There were about 200 volunteers from local community groups.

 The Triangle Blessing Box has partnered with and is located at the Hope House

 Our Mission at the Triangle Blessing Box, is to provide a 24/7 judgement free pantry, where community members are encouraged to take what they need and leave what they can.
 There is also a lockbox inside where people can write specific requests, and the Blessing Box team work to fill that need.
 The Blessing Box is also aimed at connecting neighbors on a more personal level to help bridge the gap in our community with those in need and those who want to help.
 The address for the Hope House is 334 North Allen Road, Wake Forest, NC 27587.

 Approved for the Alston-Massenburg to be a Family Summer Feeding Program

 More details forthcoming regarding this partnership with Wake Forest Parks & Recreation Department, Olive Branch Baptist Church, the Northeast Community Coalition and others.
 For more information, contact Joy Shillingsburg.

 Partnership with the Northeast Community Coalition (NECC), Wake Forest Parks & Recreation Department Cooking Classes at the Alston-Massenburg Center

-EFNEP is leading this cooking class that is at capacity with 25 participants.
+EFNEP will be leading this cooking classes with capacity at 25 participants.
 There will be more classes in the future.

-Feed the Community food distribution under the Pavillion at Alston-Massenburg Center
+Feed the Community food distribution under the Pavilion at Alston-Massenburg Center

 On March 16, Food Bank in Raleigh delivered 10-12,000 pounds of food and it was distributed to over 100 families.
 Stay tuned for more dates in the future.